skupperproject/skupper-example-hello-world/README.md

     kubectl create namespace east
     kubectl config set-context --current --namespace east

-**Note:** If you are using Minikube, you must run `minikube tunnel` before you install Skupper.
+**Note:** If you are using Minikube, you must start `minikube tunnel` in the background before you install Skupper.
 Run it in its own console using the `west` kubeconfig:

     export KUBECONFIG=$HOME/.kube/config-west
     minikube tunnel